Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Preliminary results

 \subsection{Lorentz spaces}

 An important class of fully symmetric operator spaces is given by the Lorentz spaces.
-To introduce this class of operator spaces, we consider the following sets of concave functions on the positive half-line. \begin{definition} Let $\Omega$ be the set of all increasing concave functions $\psi:[0,\infty)\to [0,\infty)$ such that
+To introduce this class of operator spaces, we consider the following class of concave functions: \begin{definition} Let $\Omega$ be the set of all increasing concave functions $\psi:[0,\infty)\to [0,\infty)$ such that

 and let $\Omega_b$ be the subset of $\Omega$ whose elements satisfy further: